 We include ourselves in dozens of tribes.
-Tribes of geography, school, sport, faith, music, nationality, art, hobby, history, family affiliation, hair color, age, gender, lifestyle, transportation, recreation, food, fashion, tattoos, facial hair and footwear.
+Tribes of geography, school attendance, sports, faith, music, nationality, art, hobbies, history, family affiliation, hair color, age, gender, automobiles, lifestyle, recreation, food, fashion, tattoos, facial hair and footwear.
 We buy what we buy to remind ourselves – and tell the world around us – who we are.

 Most ads are full of information.
 They don’t really tell a story.

 “Stories the world over are almost always about people with problems,” writes Jonathan Gottschall.
 They display “a deep pattern of heroes confronting trouble and struggling to overcome.
 Stories give us feelings we don’t have to pay full cost for.”
 Stories free us from the limits of our own direct experience and allow us to learn from the experiences of others.

 Online reviews are stories told by customers about their experiences.

 Testimonial ads are another type of story told by customers about their experiences.
 But we listen to these stories with a grain of suspicion as we seek to pierce the veiled motives of the storytellers.